PetrJisa/Covid19_SQL/README.md

 **t_keys**

+The examples of the final table usage are in the attached file **Examples.sql**

 **The first version of the final table was also added into database data.engeto.com on Saturday 19th June 2021**

 # Thank you in advance for reading this documentation!